 The Top 5 Languages in the World by Native Speakers

-Use our chart to trace the lineage of your own language, or explore the full list of languages by number of speakers.
+Use our chart to unscramble the lineage of your own language, or explore the full list of languages by number of speakers from Ethnologue.